Pollak-Projects/EduCloud-Backend/README.md

 ### Installation

+> Important:
+> THIS IS OUTDATED, PLEASE REFER TO THE NEW INSTALLATION GUIDE

+The new guide is under construction

+> The following is here for reference

 1. Install visual studio 2022 with C++ development tools for desktop

 2. Install vcpkg in a different directory than the project directory